bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

 For some test cases, you may need to change the :ref:`Environment <configuration-environments>` or use a different value for a :ref:`Variable <variables>`.
 In this case use ``AppFixture`` to change the value.
-The value gets automatically reset to the original value after test execution.
+The value gets automatically reseted to the original value after the test execution.
 All you have to do is to tell the test that you want an instance of the :code:`AppFixure` class.
 Let's have a look at it:

 .. literalinclude:: includes/unittesting/unittesting-test-fixure-var.java